A GUIDED TOUR THROUGH TWELVE YEARS

 MEV in the Kitchen, Mercer St.

-It was a crucial time (the winter of 1967).
-To survive the group needed its own place to "pool its collective resources": material and creative so to assure the survival of its budding revolutionary mission.
-We finally took an old damp soot-covered foundery in Trastevere.
-Took up a collection, and with the money fixed the place up, learning the hard way about cement.
-Richard Teitelbaum had just come back and brought with him the first Moog synthesizer to be seen in Europe.
-Meanwhile, Alan Bryant, who taught himself electronics out of do-it-yourself books, had built his own synthesizer which looked like some Rube Goldberg contraption with hundreds of banana plugs and wires coming out on all sides.
-Bryant this aluminum column in a plastic bag.
-So,to these diabolical machines we added our unique collection of oil drums, contact-mike-amplified, tin cans, thumb piano, glass plates, springs, aluminum tubes, chimes, cymbals, sax and cello.
-One might easily imagine what the MEV "sound" was like in those days.
+It was a crucial time, the winter of 1967.
+To survive the group needed its own place to pool its collective resources, material and creative, so to assure the survival of its budding revolutionary mission.
+We finally found an old damp soot-covered foundry in Trastevere, took up a collection, and with the money fixed the place up, learning the hard way about cement.
+Richard Teitelbaum had just come back, and brought with him the first Moog synthesizer to be seen in Europe.
+Meanwhile Alan Bryant, who taught himself electronics out of do-it-yourself books, had built his own synthesizer – which looked like some Rube Goldberg contraption, with hundreds of banana plugs and wires coming out on all sides.
+Bryant kept this aluminum column in a plastic bag.
+To these diabolical machines we added our unique collection of oil drums (contact mike-amplified), tin cans, thumb piano, glass plates, springs, aluminum tubes, chimes, cymbals, sax and cello.
+One can imagine what the MEV "sound" was like in those days.

 Fredric Rzewski - Richard Teitelbaum - Ivan Vandor (photos Gerd Conradt)